Are you struggling to break up with someone?

 It depends.

-There are definitely situations where it’s best to cut ties with somebody and be done with it.
+There are definitely situations where it’s best to cut ties with somebody for good.

-However, if you find yourself in a situation like this, it is high time you do some soul-searching.
+However, if you find yourself in a situation like this, it is high time you did some soul-searching.

 We don’t just stumble into “toxic” relationships.
 To paraphrase Freud, there are no accidents.
-The people we are with are a direct reflection of our own personality.
+The people we end up with are a direct reflection of our own personality.

 So, if you regularly must make a getaway from bad relationships, consider the real problem — you.
 You are allowing people into your life that shouldn’t be there in the first place.